NativeScript/docs-v7/docs/core-concepts/properties.md

 ---
 title: Property System
-description: NativeScript provides own property system based on a wrapper around the well known JavaScript's `Object.defineProperty`.
-To deliver good developer experience in the context of mobile development with UI and CSS elements, we provided a number of extended classes known as Property System.
+description: Learn how to define your own UI and CSS properties by using NativeScript's own property system and classes like Property, CssProperty, InheritedCssProperty, ShorthandCssProperty, CoercibleProperty
 position: 95
 slug: properties
 publish: true